 What size Equipment, Weights and Configuration do you require?

-In your PADI Open Water course you’ll learn how to fit your equipment correctly and you will get to know the size that you need.
+In your PADI Open Water course, you’ll learn how to fit your equipment correctly and you will get to know the size that you need.
 As you progress and become a certified diver, you will be expected to know what size equipment you require.
-Not only equipment, but how much weight you need with a certain thickness wetsuit.
-When filling out your logbook, write down size and thickness of your wetsuit.
-BCD size and the amount of weights you are carrying.
+Not only equipment but how much weight you need with a certain thickness wetsuit.
+When filling out your logbook, write downsize and thickness of your wetsuit.
+BCD size and the number of weights you are carrying.
 Take note of your cylinder size that you are using.
 Is it 12L or a 10L, is it steel or aluminium?
 All these factors have a bearing on how much weight you need to carry for future dives with roughly the same equipment.

 Moving forward, your comfort and safety will depend on the environment that you are diving in.
-Different wetsuits and different thickness means a change in weights.
+Different wetsuits and different thickness mean a change in weights.
 Steel or aluminium cylinders means a weight adjustment, as well as cylinder size.
-A change from fresh water to salt water requires you to change your weights again.
+A change from freshwater to saltwater requires you to change your weights again.

 Keep Logbooks Current;

 The best place to retrieve all this information is from your logbook!
 Attention to detail is an important part of scuba diving and makes your dive a better experience.
-The logbook, if kept current will hold all the information that you need for reference.
+The logbook, when currant will hold all the information that you need for reference.
 If you are lucky enough to own your own scuba equipment, you can use the logbook to record service dates and purchase of new dive gear etc.

 The logbook as a personal journal;

 As well as a simple data storage, your dive log can serve as a diving journal.
 You might want to record memories of a dive, the equipment you used and what you experienced with your dive buddy on that dive.

 When you achieve a milestone such as 50, 100 or 500 dives, get your buddy to sign and witness the achieved number.
 This is a personal thing and later down the line, you will look back and remember these events; hopefully with a smile on your face!